MENDELSSOHN The Hebrides Overture (Fingal’s Cave)

 SPOHR Clarinet Concerto No. 4

 Colin Lawson – clarinet

-We are delighted to welcome back distinguished clarinettist Colin Lawson, Director of the Royal College of Music and good friend of Trinity Orchestra, to perform the sparkling Clarinet Concerto No. 4 by Louis Spohr under the baton of guest conductor Gonzalo Acosta.
+We are delighted to welcome back distinguished clarinettist Colin Lawson CBE, Director of the Royal College of Music and good friend of Trinity Orchestra, to perform the sparkling Clarinet Concerto No. 4 by Louis Spohr under the baton of guest conductor Gonzalo Acosta.